The spectacular Sydney Lunar Festival runs from 25 January to 9 February 2020.

-Join Sydney Lunar Festival lantern designers, Louise Zhang and Laurens Tan in conversation with festival curator, Valerie Khoo.
+Join Sydney Lunar Festival lantern designers, Claudia Chan Shaw, Nancy Liang and Fiona Lu in conversation with festival curator, Valerie Khoo.
 Backlit with story, we’ll delve into a discussion about how these lanterns came to be.

 Valerie is a visual artist and designer.
 Valerie has been a finalist in numerous art prizes and also mentors creatives in their career journey.
 A former magazine editor, she is passionate about fusing storytelling with art and is also CEO of the Australian Writers’ Centre.